b1ndark/project5/README.md

 20. Click **Add Statement** and then click in **Generate Policy** and copy the generated policy in to the **Bucket Policy Editor**, before you save it add a "/*" on to the end of the resource key, then save
 21. Now within the **Permissions** tab go to **Access Control List** and click **Edit**
 22. Within the **Everyone (public access)** enable **List**, accept the warning box and click **Save changes**
-23. Now at the top seacrh for IAM (Identify and Access Management) and click on it
+23. Now at the top search for IAM (Identify and Access Management) and click on it
 24. Once in the IAM dashboard, on the left click on **User groups** then on the right click on **Create group**
 25. At the **User group name** give it a name for example ```manage-app-name``` and at the bottom click **Create group**
 26. Now on the left click in **Policies** and on the right click **Create policy**